mwotton/mwotton.github.io/_posts/2018-08-25-novelty-budgets.md

 ---
 layout: post
-title: "Novelty Budgets"
+title: "You need a novelty budget"
 description: ""
 category:
-tags: []
----
-{% include JB/setup %}

----
-layout: post
-title: "You Need A Novelty Budget" description: ""
-category:
 tags: [software]
 ---
 {% include JB/setup %}

-# You need a novelty budget

 We measure a lot of things in software engineering these days.
 Test coverage, time-to-deploy, bugs per line - they're all good things to